 UGI Encourages Homeowners and Contractors to Excavate Safely During “National Safe Digging Month”

-April marks National Safe Digging Month, a time to remind homeowners and professional contractors to call 8-1-1 at least three business days before undertaking home improvement or landscaping projects that require excavation.
+Homeowners and professional contractors are reminded to call 8-1-1 at least three business days before undertaking home improvement or landscaping projects that require excavation.
 Contractors failing to call 8-1-1 prior to performing excavation work are in violation of Pennsylvania law.

 Calling 8-1-1 at least three business days before starting a project that involves digging ensures underground utilities are properly marked, which reduces the risk of damage.
 There is no charge to homeowners for 8-1-1 requests.

-“’Know what’s below’ is simple phrase that can make a significant difference,” Hans Bell, UGI Chief Operating Officer, said.
+“’Know what’s below’ is simple phrase that can make a significant difference,” Tim Angstadt, UGI Vice President of Operations, said.
 “Striking a single line can cause injury, repair costs, fines and outages that inconvenience communities.
-In fact, third-party excavation damage is the number one cause of natural gas pipeline damage involving death or serious injury.
+In fact, third-party excavation damage is the leading cause of natural gas pipeline damage involving death or serious injury.
 National Safe Digging Month provides us an opportunity to remind homeowners and contractors to call 8-1-1 before digging to prevent the risk of striking an underground utility line.”

-“Damage and potential injuries can also be avoided by being aware of overhead lines,” Bell said.
+“Damage and potential injuries can also be avoided by being aware of overhead lines,” Angstadt said.

-UGI Utilities has headquarters in Reading, Pennsylvania and serves 700,000 customers in 45 Pennsylvania counties and one county in Maryland.
+UGI Utilities has headquarters in Denver, Pennsylvania and serves more than 730,000 customers in 45 Pennsylvania counties and one county in Maryland.
 Customers interested in additional information visit the UGI website at www.ugi.com; on Facebook at www.facebook.com/ugiutilities; Twitter at www.twitter.com/ugi_utilities.